-One night decades ago I was watching TV; that nun, Mother Teresa, was on Leno.
+One night decades ago I was watching TV; that nun, Mother Teresa, was on the Tonight Show.
 I knew she'd won a Nobel prize, took care of scabby people all day, and looked grim as cancer.
-What could they possibly talk about that would be, if not entertaining, at least not unpleasant?
+What could she possibly talk about that would be, if not entertaining, at least not unpleasant?
 Curious as to how this was going to work, I didn't zap immediately to another channel.

 So she comes out, sits down: outfit from Big Lots, Quasimodo posture, Vietcong sandals.
-Leno starts asking her the usual stuff about her what, career, I suppose, and..... she is absolutely incredible.
-After a couple of minutes I think she may be the most serene, fully happy person I have ever seen.
+She is asked the usual stuff about her what, career, I suppose, and..... she is absolutely incredible.
+After a couple of minutes I think she may be the most serene, happy person I have ever seen.
 She smiles, her eyes twinkle, she's animated.
 And she says stuff, I can't believe she means it:

 Jesus spoke to her on a train, said to go to Calcutta and take care of the poorest of the poor- and so she did!